-What we’re doing: Global Citizen will campaign to fill this gap and help lift people out of poverty, by helping the Global Partnership for Education, Education Cannot Wait fund, and the youth-led 260by26 raise over $1.2B from governments and other donors to invest early and sufficiently in education — especially the education of girls.
+What we’re doing: Global Citizen will campaign to fill this gap and help lift people out of poverty, by helping the Global Partnership for Education, the Education Cannot Wait fund and the Education Commission raise over $1.2B from governments and other donors to invest or support investment domestically, early and sufficiently in education — especially in the education of girls.

 Hunger & Nutrition

 The stats: 815 million people are going to bed hungry each night and 3 million children are dying from malnutrition each year.
 Poverty and conflict are major drivers of hunger and famine, with 11 of 13 current food crises being driven by conflict.

-What we’re doing: Global Citizen's campaigns will ask governments to improve the whole system, from farm to fork, from field to plate, especially for women and girls, through funding of $200M from African nations to support better nutrition and help break cycles of poverty and hunger, putting people and communities on better economic footings.
+What we’re doing: Global Citizen's campaigns will ask governments to improve the whole system, from farm to fork, from field to plate, especially for women and girls, through funding of $450M from African nations to support better nutrition and agriculture, and help break cycles of poverty and hunger, putting people and communities on better economic footings.